 - Into the Badlands.
 The episode where Sunny is poisoned and enters a dream reality.

 - The NewsRadio episode "Daydreams", where everyone has heat-induced hallucinations while they wait for the AC to be fixed.

 - "The Midnight Sun" episode of The Twilight Zone, classic edition, is like this.
 The world has slipped from orbit and is falling toward the sun.
 Consequently, everyone's quite literally being slowly cooked to death.
-Twist Ending goes: it was a fever dream because the dreamer was feverish from being sick.
+Twist Ending goes: it was a dream the main character had while sick with a high fever.
 The world has actually slipped from orbit and is falling away from the sun, so everyone is slowly freezing to death.

 - Stargate SG-1 episode "The Changeling" combines it with Cuckoo Nest.

-- An episode of Dinosaurs had Baby Dinosaur sick and hallucinating that the tender words of comfort and support his family were saying to him were a evil threats to devour his feet.
+- An episode of Dinosaurs had Baby Sinclair sick and hallucinating that the tender words of comfort and support his family were saying to him were evil threats to devour his feet.

 - A possible case is the Red Dwarf episode "Confidence and Paranoia", where a mutant disease makes Lister have solid hallucinations that everybody can see and interact with (the Cat was able to eat the hallucination fishes).